geoschem/integrated_methane_inversion/docs/source/user-guide/imi-input-data.rst

 - Chemistry input data (e.g. archived OH fields)
 - `Initial conditions for starting GEOS-Chem simulations <https://geos-chem.readthedocs.io/en/latest/geos-chem-shared-docs/doc/gcid-data-on-aws.html#gcid-data-org-init-cond>`_

-To automatically download these data for your inversion domain and time period, we recommend setting the ``*DryRun`` options in the :doc:`IMI configuration file <imi-config-file>` to true.
-This will execute a `GEOS-chem dry-run simulation`<https://geos-chem.readthedocs.io/en/latest/gcclassic-user-guide/dry-run.html>_ to identify and download the necessary giles.
+To automatically download these data for your inversion domain and time period, we recommend setting the ``DryRun`` options in the :doc:`IMI configuration file <imi-config-file>` to true.
+This will execute a `GEOS-chem dry-run simulation <https://geos-chem.readthedocs.io/en/latest/gcclassic-user-guide/dry-run.html>`_ to identify and download the necessary giles.

-You may also download these files manually using `AWS CLI <https://aws.amazon.com/cli/`_.
-See `this tutorial <https://geos-chem.readthedocs.io/en/latest/geos-chem-shared-docs/doc/gcid-awscli-tutorial.html>`_ for instructions.
+You may also download these files manually using `AWS CLI <https://aws.amazon.com/cli/>`_.
+See `this tutorial <https://geos-chem.readthedocs.io/en/latest/geos-chem-shared-docs/doc/gcid-awscli-tutorial.html>`_ for instructions, swapping out data paths as necessary.

 Alternatively, you can access the data via `AWS S3 Explorer <https://s3.amazonaws.com/gcgrid/index.html>`_.

 Satellite data